Stains and carpet, they go hand in hand, no matter how careful you are.

 I have a 2-year-old at home, and he’s adorable.

-But he still doesn’t know where to pee and would occasionally does it on the floor if he doesn’t have nappies on.
+But he still doesn’t know where to pee and would occasionally do it on the floor if he isn’t wearing nappies.

 Now you know what I mean.

 If you like to host a party at home with lots of people having fun, expect a few spills here and there.

 The worst part is you won’t see some of the spills until a few days (or even weeks) after, but don’t worry, I’ve got you covered.